Oil Falls on Demand Concerns

-Oil prices dropped on Tuesday, weighed down by concerns over demand and a rising U.S. dollar.
+Oil prices edged lower on Tuesday, weighed down by concerns over demand and a strengthening U.S. dollar.

 Continue Reading Below